“NOT ALL THOSE WHO WANDER ARE LOST.”J.R.R. Tolkien

 I was listening to a Brene Brown podcast and she said that it is normal for women in their forties to question their life because it is when their midlife begins.
 I suppose inching towards 43, I’m in my midlife.
 Not a midlife crisis, but a deep exploration of what I truly desire for my life moving forward.
 I know that I’m not alone in this exploration, or this questioning of ones next phase because I’ve been speaking to so many of my friends who are feeling the same way.

-So what do we do when we are in this exploration phase brought on by midlife?
+What do we do when we are in this exploration phase brought on by midlife?

 What do we do when we are questioning what we truly want?